The germ cell-specific proteome

 Early spermatids

-As shown in Table 1, 3053 genes are elevated in early spermatids compared to other cell types.
 Spermatids result from the division of secondary spermatocytes and hence meiosis completion.
 These cells are divided into early spermatids (round spermatids) and late spermatids (elongated spermatids).
 Although spermatids are not divided, they undergo a complex process of metamorphosis (called spermiogenesis).
 Early spermatids are transcriptionally active.
+The late spermatid will eventually mature into spermatozoa which will be released in the seminiferous tubule lumen.
+The DNA will become densely packed and form an acrosome and a mid area with mitochondria.
+As shown in Table 2, 2512 genes are elevated in early spermatids compared to other cell types.
 One example of an early spermatid protein is the sperm acrosome associated 4 (SPACA4), which is a sperm surface membrane protein that may be involved in sperm-egg plasma membrane adhesion and fusion during fertilization.
-Another example is the protein product of actin like 7B (ACTL7B), which is expressed only in testis where its exact function is uncertain but possible functions could be nuclear migration and chromatin remodeling.

 SPACA4 - testis